so-groenen/2d_ising_in_rust/README.md

 * Watch the magnetization change in the plot.
 ### What you can try out:

-* Go to high temperatures, quickly lower the temperature to see clusters forming, and seeing the two spin type "fight".
+* Go to high temperatures, quickly lower the temperature to see clusters forming, and seeing the two spin types "fight".
 * See how even at low temperatures, ie, temperature around 0.5 (in units of $J/k_B$) the net magnetization (the red line in the plot) takes a lot of time to move, and stays close to zero.
 * Play around with the external field to stabilize the clusters of your choice & destroy the other ones
 * See how long it takes to get the full screen of one color, while staying above temp = 0.
+* See if you can generate "zero-temperature" artifacts, that is, clusters which survive at zero temperature.
+Indeed, flipping spins inside of these clusters actually raises their energy, and so these "artifacts" are difficult to get rid of using single-spin algorithms.

 ### Usage (Desktop)
 First git clone it: